ShopBotTools/G-Code-To-Geometry/README.md

 * ``M02``  (this is the only M command parsed because it stops everything, after this command nothing is parsed)

-Note that, if your code is not parsed by this software, that does not necessarily means that your code is not correct.
+If a parameter is wrong, it will be parsed.
+It will maybe be skipped.

+Example:

+    G0 X1 Y1  Ook (will act as G0 X1 Y1, will have a warning)
+    G2 I1 R2      (will be skipped because cannot have R and I, J or K at) (the same time.
+Also, will have an error).

 GCode has no real standard, therefore had to make choices on what is supported or not.
 This software tries to support all the features Shopbot Tools support.

 For each line, everything written after a ``(`` or ``;`` is considered as comment.